 Procurement law stipulates an obligation to equal treatment of providers and products.
-In accordance with the legal foundations, the subject of the procurement is to be described using professional criteria free of discrimination, i.e. in a product-neutral manner (cf. § 97 Act against Restraints of Competition (GWB) and § 31 para.
-6 Ordinance on the Award of Public Contracts (VgV) for tender procedures across the EU as well as § 55 para.
-1 of the Federal Budget Code (BHO) and § 2 para.
-2 Regulation on Sub-threshold Procurement (UVgO) for sub-threshold procurement).
+In accordance with the legal foundations, the subject of the procurement is to be described using professional criteria free of discrimination, i.e., in a product-neutral manner (cf. Section 97 German Act against Restraints of Competition (Gesetz gegen Wettbewerbsbeschränkungen, GWB) and Section 31 para.
+6 Ordinance on the Award of Public Contracts (Verordnung über die Vergabe öffentlicher Aufträge, VgV) for tender procedures across the EU as well as Section 55 para.
+1 German Federal Budget Code (Bundeshaushaltsordnung, BHO) and Section 2 para.
+2 German Regulation on Sub-Threshold Procurement (Unterschwellenvergabeordnung, UVgO) for sub-threshold procurement).
 Certain product descriptions or brand names may only be used in tenders in duly justified exceptions, if a sufficiently exact description using common descriptions or general criteria is not possible.